Health and safety protocols

 Contact tracing, isolation and quarantine

-Despite the university's best efforts to test widely for COVID-19 and institute policies and protocols for preventing the spread of the virus, we know that positive cases will inevitably arise on campus.
+Despite the university's best efforts to test widely for COVID-19 and institute policies and protocols for preventing the spread of the virus, we know that positive cases may inevitably arise on campus.
 When those cases happen, Campus Health and their team of contact tracers will intervene quickly.
-They will determine isolation procedures, alert those who may have been exposed, and Physical Plant will disinfect spaces and surfaces.
-Remember, by everyone wearing masks, practicing physical distancing and contacting Campus Health at the first signs and symptoms of COVID-19, our university can mitigate the spread of the virus.

 If a university member has been exposed, they must quarantine for 10 days and be symptom-free at the end of that time before returning to campus (a negative test at any point of the quarantine period does not shorten the 10-day requirement).
 If the university member is a student who lives in university housing, however, they must quarantine for 14 days (per the Kentucky Department of Health and Louisville Metro Health Department.).
 If symptoms develop during the quarantine time, the individual should contact their medical provider or Campus Health for guidance.